binkley/modern-java-practices/README.md

 builds no longer well-supported, and a form of
 [Tech Debt](https://www.martinfowler.com/bliki/TechnicalDebt.html).**

-There are alternative build choices for specific projects and circumstances such as [Buck](https://buck.build) (related to [Bazel](https://bazel.build)), et al. This article focuses on Gradle and Maven which are considered "standard" in the JVM community, wide-spread in use, and with much direct and indirect support for problems.

 Throughout when covering both Gradle and Maven, Gradle will be discussed first, then Maven.
 This is no expressing a preference!
 It is neutral alphabetical order.